afshinrahmati/neo4j/README.md

 1. Neo4j is a graph-based database.
 2. It has a query language called Cypher.
 3. It is written in Java.
-4. it is approprate for that' data is not important but the relation is very important for us
+4. it is approprate for that' data is not important beacese each time it can be change but the relation is very important for us
 ### <img src="./img/image1.png" width="50">
 *cilcle in image call Node
 * ----> call relation or edges<edg>
 all the edges are One way.
 me found the keyboard and keyboard not dound me
 ### Why is it Good?
-Neo4j is ideal for handling irregular data with strong relationships.
+1. Neo4j is ideal for handling irregular data with strong relationships.

 ### Where is it Useful?
 Neo4j can be particularly useful in scenarios such as: